Elle Hartje

 Danielle "Elle" Hartje (born April 13, 2001) is an American professional ice hockey player who is a forward for the New York Sirens of the Professional Women's Hockey League (PWHL).
-She played college ice hockey with the Yale Bulldogs women's ice hockey program.
+She played college ice hockey at Yale.

 Playing career

 College

 Hartje played her college hockey at Yale.
 Following her rookie season at Yale, she played for HC ŠKP Bratislava in the European Women's Hockey League (EWHL), leading the team in points with 25.

 Returning to the Bulldogs for the 2021–22 season, she broke Yale's record for most assists in a season with 35 and scored 51 points, the second most single-season points in Yale history.
 She led ECAC Hockey in points-per-game with 1.42.
 She was named first-team All-ECAC and first-team All-Ivy League while leading Yale to its first ever Frozen Four.
 In 2022–23, she averaged two points per game and broke her own Yale single-season assists record, recording 39 in a season.
 She was the NCAA statistical leader in assists per game with 1.18/game and was named an All-American.
 She was once again first-team All-ECAC and first-team All-Ivy.
 Yale won the Ivy League and Hartje was named Ivy League Player of the Year.

 In 2023–24, Hartje served as the captain for Yale.
 She earned All-Ivy and All-ECAC honors and broke Yale's all-time scoring record which had stood for 35 years, graduating with 168 points in 129 games.